awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-guardduty-detector-cfndatasourceconfigurations.md

 # AWS::GuardDuty::Detector CFNDataSourceConfigurations<a name="aws-properties-guardduty-detector-cfndatasourceconfigurations"></a>

-Describes whether S3 data event logs will be enabled as a data source when the detector is created\.
+Describes whether S3 data event logs or Kubernetes audit logs will be enabled as a data source when the detector is created\.

 ## Syntax<a name="aws-properties-guardduty-detector-cfndatasourceconfigurations-syntax"></a>